yousefakbar/toc.nvim/README.md

 # Contributing

 Feel free to contribute to this project!
-Submit issues or pull requests on the [GitHub repository](https://github.com/yousefakbar/toc.nvim) (replace with actual URL if applicable).
+Submit issues or pull requests on the [GitHub repository](https://github.com/yousefakbar/toc.nvim)